weijian-xiong/Android/README.md

 # Android Development
+## NPU App:
- NPU App: Northwestern Polytechnic University student portal
+- Used Java in Android Studio to create a Northwestern Polytechnic University student portal which inlucdes course schedule, grades, calender, chat bot and notification features.